RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Docker.md

 If you prefer to build your own image, there is a [Dockerfile] present in the project.

-**General Tip (valid for any host type)**

-Don't forget to replace on docker command the string "/path/to/some/dir/on/your/host" with a path of an existing directory of your choice on your host machine.
-That directory will be the "input/output" point for the script.
-For example, if you place a dictionary.txt file there, inside the script you must access to it as "/io/dictionary.txt".
-If you capture a trophy or a Handshake file, save it at "/io/" dir to access it from the host.

 [Linux]: https://github.com/v1s1t0r1sh3r3/airgeddon/wiki/Docker%20Linux
 [Mac OSX]: https://github.com/v1s1t0r1sh3r3/airgeddon/wiki/Docker%20Mac%20OSX
 [Windows]: https://github.com/v1s1t0r1sh3r3/airgeddon/wiki/Docker%20Windows